12 Top-Rated Ski Resorts in Michigan, 2022

-Spread across 250-plus skiable acres, the 45 named trails at Big Powderhorn range from bunny hills to black diamond routes like "Cannonball" and "Don't Chute."
+Big Powderhorn is a favorite ski area in the Upper Peninsula and has something for every level of skier.
+The ski area is spread across 250-plus skiable acres, with 45 named trails ranging from bunny hills to black diamond routes like "Cannonball" and "Don't Chute."
 Nine double chairlifts service the variety of routes.

 Slope-side lodging is available at Big Powderhorn Mountain Resort in the Caribou Lodge.
 Overnight guests receive complimentary access to the private pool and sauna at the lodge.

 The Caribou Lodge is also the place to enjoy a meal or après-ski near the slopes.
-The menu at the lodge features pastas, surf and turf, and hot sandwiches.
+The menu at the lodge features pasta, surf and turf, and hot sandwiches.

 Address: 11375 Powderhorn Road, Bessemer, Michigan